Castel Colz in La Villa in Val Badia is often associated with the knight Franz Wilhelm Prack zu Asch

-Image gallery: Colz Castle
+Image gallery: Castel Colz

 Colz Castle, also called Rubatsch Residence, is a very massive building, which boasts a curtain wall with two rectangular and two round towers as well as many embrasures.